Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Explainability and contestability in practice: points of friction in regulatory, institutional and technical implementations

-\textbf{Translation.} Participants identified a key concern of implementing regulatory provisions in the question of whether these implementations would capture the regulation's intent, i.e., the \textit{spirit of the law}.
-Participants who were members of the EU AI HLEG and took part in the conception of the EU AI Act described that the group was tasked with identifying the ethical principles on which the ethics guidelines should be based.
-Taking inspiration from biomedical ethics, these principles included autonomy, justice, non-maleficence, and explainability, which replaced beneficence, which are common topics in ethical AI charters~\cite{jobin2019global}.
-Other participants who were also part of the EU AI HLEG confirmed this consensus on explainability, stating that ``\textit{lawyers agreed in there, and human rights experts agreed in there, practitioners, so that was a consensus among 55 or 52 people, and there was no doubt that this is a fundamental requirement}'' (P8).
-Importantly, explainability was integrated into the principles and the seven key requirements even though its prospective implementation was already registered as an issue: ``\textit{[W]e put as principle something that wasn't really possible 100\%.
-But we felt that it was really important to have this because it also [...] reflects on [...] contestability}'' (P10).
-However, this fundamental requirement, the spirit of the AI Act with regard to explainability, is subjected to a number of transformations before arriving at practical applications: its formulation as legal texts and as technical standards, its integration into national jurisdiction, and, finally, its implementation in public institutions.
+Participants identified a key concern of implementing regulatory provisions in the question of whether these implementations would capture the regulation's intent, i.e., the \textit{spirit of the law}.
+Participants who were members of the EU AI HLEG described that the group asserted in unison the importance of explainability in the AI Act: ``\textit{lawyers agreed in there, and human rights experts agreed in there, practitioners, [...] there was no doubt that this is a fundamental requirement}'' (P8).
+Explainability was then integrated into the principles and the seven key requirements even though its prospective implementation was already registered as an issue: ``\textit{[W]e put as principle something that wasn't really possible 100\%.
+But we felt that it was important to have this because it also reflects on [...] contestability}'' (P10).
+As such, requirements such as those stated in the AI Act are subject to several transformations before being realized in practical applications: they are formalized in legal texts and technical standards, integrated into national jurisdiction, and only then implemented in public institutions.
+In the course of this process, preserving the spirit of the law is not a given.